 - infliximab (Remicade)

-Secukinmab (Cosentyx) is not a TNF inhibitor, but is an interleukin-17A inhibitor.
+Secukinumab (Cosentyx) isn’t a TNF inhibitor but is an interleukin-17A inhibitor.

 Other psoriatic arthritis drugs

-If NSAIDs and DMARDs don’t help with your pain, your doctor might suggest one or more of these medicines:
+If NSAIDs and DMARDs don’t help with your pain, your doctor might suggest one or more of these medications:

-- steroid medicines: These medicines are injected straight into the joint to bring down swelling and relieve pain.
+- Steroid medications.
+These medications are injected straight into the joint to bring down swelling and relieve pain.

 In this treatment, long, thin needles are inserted into the skin.
 The needles trigger the release of natural painkilling chemicals in the body.
 Acupuncture is considered to be safe and has few side effects.

 When you hurt, often the last thing you want to do is work out.
 Yet exercise is one of the best things you can do for your joints.
 Staying fit keeps joints limber.
 It also helps you lose weight, which takes pressure off your joints.

 The best exercises for psoriatic arthritis are those that are gentle on joints, such as: